AdobeDocs/commerce-admin.en/help/systems/security-two-factor-authentication.md

 ---
 title: Two-factor authentication (2FA)
-description: Learn about two-factor authentication support to ensure the security of your stores and data.
+description: Learn about two-factor authentication support to ensure the security of your system and data.
 exl-id: d9eb3dd6-4a7b-411a-ac08-0441803cd59a
 role: Admin
 feature: Configuration, Security, User Account